SouthbankSoftware/provendb-oracle/README.md

   --rowId=rowId      row ID to validate

 DESCRIPTION
-  sValidate compares the data in the database (or in the flashback archive) to the digital signature (hash value) that was created when the row was anchored.
+  Validate compares the data in the database (or in the flashback archive) to the digital signature (hash value) that was created when the row was anchored.
 It then confirms that the hashes match and that the hash is included in the blockchain anchor.